JMagic-Learner/Regex-Made-Easy/gist-template.md

 We are going to search for a specific url in a list of urls.
 Think of trying to search through a list of websites and thier corresponding passwords.

-Take this following website urls.
+Take these following website urls.
 This is pretty standard plaintext.

 TARGET URL (What needs to be searched via REGEX)